Becoming a Core Transformation Trainer

 - Utilization skills–ability to help each participant use whatever happens as a next step for their evolution

-- Ability to work with others in the CTTA in a cooperative way
+- Ability to work with others in the CT community in a cooperative way

-You can join the CTTA at different levels.
+You can become certified at different levels.
 Moving to the next level usually happens through acquiring additional teaching experience with CT, and demonstrating greater depth through video review and favorable participant feedback.

-Associate Trainer: An Associate Trainer usually has considerable experience with training, and/or with training CT.
+CT Associate Trainer: An Associate Trainer usually has considerable experience with training, and/or with training CT.
 Associate Trainers have met most or all of the training criteria listed above, plus have successfully completed a video review.
-At this level you can choose to list your trainings on the CTTA web site as a CTTA Trainer.
+(At this level you can choose to list your trainings on the CT website.)

 Senior Trainers: Usually have additional years of teaching experience, and have achieved a high level of depth and ability.